 Hemorrhoid Care

-Superior rectal artery embolization (SRAE) is a minimally invasive procedure used to treat chronic hemorrhoids, a condition characterized by swollen and inflamed blood vessels in the rectal area.
-SRAE is primarily performed as an alternative to traditional surgical interventions such as hemorrhoidectomy.
+Hemorrhoidal Artery Embolization (HAE) is a minimally invasive procedure used to treat chronic hemorrhoids, a condition characterized by swollen and inflamed blood vessels in the rectal area.
+HAE is primarily performed as an alternative to traditional surgical interventions such as hemorrhoidectomy.

 -